Subscribe to our Gay Travel Newsletter here

-From Milan to Rome, this 10-day culinary crusade will immerse you in Northern Italy’s art, history, food and wine.
-Alongside a group of like-minded men you’ll wallow in the luxury of Lake Como, learn to make perfect risotto in Piedmont, uncork the viticulture of Barolo and follow a truffle farmer into the Monferrato woods.
+From Milan to Rome, this 10-day gay culinary crusade will immerse you in Northern Italy’s art, history, food and wine.
+Alongside a group of like-minded men, you’ll wallow in the luxury of Lake Como, learn to make perfect risotto in Piedmont, uncork the viticulture of Barolo and follow a truffle farmer into the Monferrato woods.
 You’ll visit bucket list sites like the Colosseum, Milan’s Duomo and Vatican City.
-Best of all will be the sense of rapture as you gaze upon some of the world’s greatest masterpieces including Michaelangelo’s ‘David’ and Da Vinci’s ‘The Last Supper’.
+Best of all will be the sense of rapture as you gaze upon some of the world’s greatest masterpieces including Michaelangelo’s ‘David’.
 Prego!
 Er… You’re welcome!

 Ciao!
 Welcome to Italy!
-Today our adventure begins with a short Welcome Meeting at 2PM before we enjoy an extraordinary walking tour of the fashion capital of the world.
+Today our adventure begins with a short Welcome Meeting at 1PM before we enjoy an extraordinary walking tour of the fashion capital of the world.
 Highlights will include Scala Theater and Cathedral Square.
-From the square we’ll gaze upon one of the most famous churches in the world, Duomo di Milan, before taking the lift to it’s towering roof for a bird’s-eye view of the city.
+From the square we’ll gaze upon one of the most famous churches in the world, Duomo di Milan, before taking the lift to its towering roof for a bird’s-eye view of the city.
 Afterwards we continue to Galleria Vittorio Emanuele II, one of the world’s oldest shopping malls.
 Together we’ll stroll the mall’s roof for panoramic views, including a gorgeous vantage of the neighbouring Duomo’s spires.
 This evening we will get our first real taste of Italy’s world-famous cuisine during our official Welcome Dinner.